ECD Courses

 Student Learning Outcomes (SLO)

-This course provides overview of language and literacy development in children from infancy to school age.
+This course provides an overview of language and literacy development in children from infancy to school age.
 Practical aspects of fostering literacy development in children by improving teachers’ knowledge of literature in early years.
-It addresses the role of the literature, the relationship between early language development and literacy opportunities and methods for developing language and positive attitudes toward literature.
-The student will develop knowledge and understanding of the normal development of language in the young child and the teacher's role in fostering and facilitating this development by reading books, storytelling, story writing, and use of puppets, flannel boards and props.
+It addresses the role of literature, the relationship between early language development and literacy opportunities and methods for developing language and positive attitudes toward literature.
+The student will develop knowledge and understanding of the normal development of language in the young child, including multi-language learners, and the teacher's role in fostering and facilitating this development by reading books, storytelling, story writing, and use of puppets, flannel boards and props.

 Student Learning Outcomes (SLO)

-4. Understand developmental stages and types of books, early literacy activities appropriate to use within each stage.
+- Use knowledge of developmental stages to choose books and early literacy activities appropriate for each stage.

 Introduces the variations in development of infants and children with exceptional needs and the resulting impact on families.
 Includes an overview of historical and societal influences, laws relating to children with exceptional needs, and the identification and referral process.
 Assessments, interventions, and learning environments for infants and children with exceptional needs.